openharmony/third_party_python/Doc/library/stdtypes.rst

    .. versionchanged:: 3.3
       One-dimensional memoryviews can now be sliced.
-      One-dimensional memoryviews with formats 'B', 'b' or 'c' are now hashable.
+      One-dimensional memoryviews with formats 'B', 'b' or 'c' are now :term:`hashable`.

    .. versionchanged:: 3.4
       memoryview is now registered automatically with